irias/bolong/README.md

 	bolong -path /myproject/ restore -name 20171001-230002 -verbose path/to/restore/to '\.go$'

-# Compression
+## Compression

 Bolong uses lz4 to compress all data.
-It so fast you can apply it to all files, so there is no need to complicate the code and configuration with applying compression selectively.
+It is fast enough to apply it to all files, so there is no need to complicate the code and configuration with applying compression selectively.
 Decompression is also very fast, so it won't slow down your restores.
 The price you pay is a compression ratio that isn't too great.

-# Encryption
+## Encryption

 You don't want a cloud storage provider being able to read your backups.
 Or tamper with them.
 All backed up files are encrypted,